Robyn Hitchcock at Lawrence Arts Center, Lawrence, KS (2026-06-26)

 In the Q+A, Hitchcock described the sometimes chaotic manner of composing a song (and conversely, the discovery of when something inexplicably falls into your lap), why he re-located to Nashville (it is ‘music city’ he said, but not necessarily just for Country), and when asked about newer artists to recommend, offered a few obscure bands like Scottish duo Boards of Canada (who have a new album, Inferno, but haven’t performed live in 25 years).
 When he asked the young questioner the same thing, New Zealand singer Lorde was offered back, though Hitchcock was unfamiliar with her work.

 Hitchcock stayed chatty between songs, playing two Egyptians-era hits back-to-back, “Balloon Man” and “Madonna of the Wasps” which had the crowd roaring.
-Cheekily, he reminded everyone of the age gap between the band and himself, committing each of their late ‘80s birth dates to memory and relating the dates, reinforcing that so many of the songs performed, were originally made before any band member was even born (and he probably owns polka dot shirts older than his band mates).
+Cheekily, he reminded everyone of the age gap between the band and himself, committing each of their late ‘80s birth dates to memory and relating them to the audience at will; reinforcing that so many of the songs performed, were originally made before any band member was even born (he probably owns polka-dot shirts older than his band mates).

-The set was a balanced mix of older Soft Boys and Egyptians-era tracks, along with a few solo songs and several of the advance singles from the new album (which easily fit into his vast musical oeuvre), which he self-describes in classic Hitchcock-ian dry wit form, as an “ecstatic work of negativity with nary a dreary groove.”
+The set was a balanced mix of older Soft Boys and Egyptians-era tracks, along with a few solo songs and several of the advance singles from The Confuser (which easily fit into his vast musical oeuvre), which he self-describes in classic Hitchcock-ian dry wit form, as an “ecstatic work of negativity with nary a dreary groove.”

-Hitchcock’s voice retains his English elegance and has added a bit more texture over the decades, adding an additional authenticity and wisdom from decades of performing them.
+Hitchcock’s voice has retained its English elegance and has added a bit more texture over the decades, bringing an additional authenticity and wisdom from the decades of performing them.

 Hitchcock then announced that, while he didn’t have an acoustic guitar with him, that he’d meet everyone in the building’s lobby, for one final sing-along and encore.
 A near-acapella version of “A Day in the Life” would end the evening, with the crowd becoming the co-vocalists for the song.

-Remaining musically curious and somewhat eccentric, able to balance nostalgia and a freshness, and continuing to to be able to trod his own path and occupy his own unique category, Robyn Hitchcock remains one to see what he’ll do next.
+Remaining musically curious and still somewhat eccentric, able to balance both nostalgia and freshness, and continuing to be able to tread his own path and occupy his own unique category, Robyn Hitchcock remains one to see what he’ll do next.
 “The Confuser” can still amaze.

 read more Kansas City Music Guide archives